8 Things I Love Seeing in Books

 I love it when I read a book and the villain shows they have a softer, even caring side.
 I like the clashing personality that can come from mostly-heartless character and then there will be a glimmer of some humanity peeking through.

 Over to you, what are some of the things you love seeing in books?
+Share them in the comments below and feel free to add some book recs too. 🙂

 Happy writing

-Compassion in Villains is the one thing I wish I saw more of.
+1. Compassion in Villains is the one thing I wish I saw more of.
 We forget that there is a reason for their behavior.
 Not sure if you are a fan of Stranger Things.
 The last season they had a wonderful villain with a tragic backstory.
 By understanding who he use to be our compassion grew.
 This is something all of us writers need to work on.

-Exactly, I think there’s something deeper about learning the reasons behind a villain’s villianeous ways!
+1. Exactly, I think there’s something deeper about learning the reasons behind a villain’s villianeous ways!
 No, I’ve never watched Stranger Things, it’s on my list.